Academic Catalog

 4. Relationship between school and society

-5. Trends in education, past, present and future
+5. Trends in education, past, present, and future

-E. Describe the teaching profession
+5. Describe the teaching profession

 1. Status of the profession